 - Influence policy and lead collaborations that cascade across the California Natural Resource Agency

 - Participate in cross-cutting state, regional and international initiatives

 - Work with dedicated, passionate staff

 - Obtain experience working at the intersection of science, policy, and management

 Specific examples of the types of projects a summer intern might work on include:

-- Advancing priorities in OPC’s 2020 – 2025 Strategic Plan to Protect California’s Coast and Ocean related to climate change, water quality, sustainable fisheries, biodiversity, equity, and the sustainable blue economy.
+- Advancing priorities in OPC’s 2020 – 2025 Strategic Plan to Protect California’s Coast and Ocean related to climate change, equity, biodiversity, equity, and the sustainable blue economy.

 - Reviewing grant proposals for projects that support OPC’s programmatic priorities